vorankommen/Steam-Group-Scraper/README.md

 threading

 When you run the py file it will ask you for a starting group id and an ending one, then for threads i recommend using 15-30 (up to you)

+The python program will create a txt file for you, and it will scrape the groups into that txt file.